eagle840/killercoda-labs/workInProgress/dotnet_applications_insights/step2.md

-# Build a web app
+# Build a web app and local logging